Next generation cephalosporins

 What are next generation cephalosporins used for?

 Next generation cephalosporins have activity against multi-resistant Staphylococcus aureus (MRSA), gram-positive bacteria and some gram-negative bacteria.
-Ceftaroline is currently the only next-generation cephalosporin available in the United States.
+Ceftaroline is the only next-generation cephalosporin available in the United States.
 In adults and children aged two years and older it is approved to treat:

 - Pneumonia that is acquired in the community (not in hospital)